CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 rfc822Name, or an SmtpUTF8Mailbox subjectAltName, and one of an rfc822Name name constraint) to constraint comparison form.
 For both the name constraint and the subject, this will lowercase any domain NR-LDH labels.
-Strip the local-part and "@" separator from each rfc822Name and SmtpUTF8Mailbox, leaving just the domain part.
+Strip the Local-part and "@" separator from each rfc822Name and SmtpUTF8Mailbox, leaving just the domain part.
 After setup, this follows the comparison steps defined in Section 4.2.1.10 of {{RFC5280}} as follows.
 If the resulting name